dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 ### Setting up the blender plugin

-The [readme file](https://github.com/mrdoob/three.js/blob/r91/utils/exporters/blender/README.md) at the repository covers this process well, and it is pretty quick, easy, and painless.
-You just copy and paste the contents of the plug-in folder to a path on your computers file system. the path depends on your operating system, and the version of blender used.
+The [readme file](https://github.com/mrdoob/three.js/blob/r92/utils/exporters/blender/README.md) at the repository covers this process well, and it is pretty quick, easy, and painless.
+The readme states that you will need blender version 2.73.0 or later, when I got this working I was using 2.79.0 but have not tested it out on any newer versions of blender.

+To get this working I just copy and paste the contents of the plug-in folder to a path on my computers file system.
+The path depends on your operating system, and the version of blender used.

-some windows, and posix examples of what that path might be:
+Some windows, and posix examples of what that path might be:

 ```
 C:\Program Files\Blender Foundation\Blender\2.7X\scripts\addons
 C:\Users\USERNAME\AppData\Roaming\Blender Foundation\Blender\2.6X\scripts\addons